mg-Ben/MyKnowledge/Programming_Languages/SQL.md

 |     2      | Mark  | 45  | Salesman   |
 |     3      | Maria | 24  | Researcher |
 |     4      | Sara  | 28  | Researcher |
+## Sequence
+It is a database object that generates a sequence of unique integers (e.g. for ids).
+We can create a sequence that will generate unique ids as integers (1, 2, 3, 4...) for another table.
 # SQL Queries
 _NOTE: Remember the ; character at the end of each query!_
 ## CREATE DATABASE